PROVIDER CREDENTIALING FOR MEDICAL FACILITIES

 Does Intiva Health offer credentialing services?

 No. Intiva Health is not a CVO (Credential Verification Organization).
-Like CAQH (Council for Affordable Quality Healthcare), we’re a useful tool along the way, but we don’t actually offer credentialing services.
-We’re a credential management platform that lets you organize, share, and manage credentials in a fast, secure way.
+Like CAQH (Council for Affordable Quality Healthcare), we’re a useful tool along the way, but we don’t actually offer credentialing services or primary source verification.
+We also do not currently have integrations with CAQH Proview to help complete your CAQH application.
+We’re a credential management platform that lets you organize, share, and manage medical credentials in a fast, secure way.

 Does Intiva Health offer provider enrollment for insurance plans?